KyleSchubert/capstone-thing/README.md

 <b>Rest area</b>
 - [x] Player can rest to restore HP
 - [x] Player can upgrade 1 cards in their deck
-- [ ] Player can double the rewards of the next elite or boss battle but make it more difficult

 <b>Main menu</b>